mito-ds/mito-efficiency-test/README.md

 # Mito Efficiency Test for Finance

-This repository contains data and instructions for Finance professionals to test how Mito changes their ability to write Python code.
+The Mito Efficiency Test for Finance helps finance professionals test how Mito changes their ability to write Python code.
+By the end of the test, you will know exactly how much faster or slower you are writing Python code with Mito compared to writing Python code by hand.

 ## Background

 Python is the most popular and rapidly growing language for Finance professionals.
-However, transitioning from workflows in tools like Excel to Python can take years of training and work before Finance professionals become truly productive.
+However, transitioning from tools like Excel to Python can take months or years of training.

 This repository contains a sample Finance workflow, that includes:
 - Reading in XLSX and CSV files